 Initial management — Once the diagnosis is suspected, treatment is started immediately:

-●Patient is made NPO (nothing per oral).
+●Patient is made NPO (nothing by mouth, nil per os).

 ●A large bore intravenous line is started and fluid resuscitation is performed with isotonic saline solution or lactated ringers solution.